stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 your XML data meets **XML schema validation requirements** and satisfies **XML interoperability requirements**.

-The gSOAP data bindings are more powerful than simply representing C/C++ data in XML.
-In fact, the tools implement **true serialization** of C/C++ data in XML, including the serialization of cyclic graph structures.
+In fact, gSOAP data bindings are more powerful than simply representing C/C++ data in XML.
+The gSOAP tools implement true and tested **structure-preserving serialization** of C/C++ data in XML, including the serialization of cyclic graph structures with id-ref XML attributes.
 The gSOAP tools also generate routines for deep copying and deep deletion of C/C++ data structures to simplify memory management.
 In addition, C/C++ structures are deserialized into managed memory, managed by the gSOAP `soap` context.

-At the end of this document two examples are given to illustrate the application of XML data bindings.
+At the end of this article two examples are given to illustrate the application of XML data bindings.
 The first simple example `address.cpp` shows how to use wsdl2h to bind an XML schema to C++.
-The C++ application reads and writes an XML file into and from a C++ "address book" data structure.
+The C++ application reads and writes an XML file into and from a C++ "address book" data structure as a simple example.
 The C++ data structure is an STL vector of address objects.
 The second example `graph.cpp` shows how C++ data can be accurately serialized as a tree, digraph, and cyclic graph in XML.
 The digraph and cyclic graph serialization rules implement SOAP 1.1/1.2 multi-ref encoding with id-ref attributes to link